rajarock/codeCraftAssignment/README.md

 ----------------
-    config          - It contains Webpack configs and entry javascript file dist            - This is output folder used for Server-side code bundle Src             - Root Folder
+    config          - It contains Webpack configs and entry javascript file dist            - This is output folder used for Server-side code bundle src             - Root Folder
         App         - Main App folder
-        Pages       - It contains Pages
+        Assets      - It contains images and fonts Pages       - It contains Pages
-        Widgets     - It contains Widgets used for create page Components  - It contains UI Components used for create Widgets node_modules    - It contains installed NPM packages and node dependency .babelrc        - It contains babel root config package.json    - It contains package info along with running script and dependency details
+        Components  - It contains UI Components used for create Widgets Router      - It has the code for Routing for the project node_modules    - It contains installed NPM packages and node dependency .babelrc        - It contains babel root config package.json    - It contains package info along with running script and dependency details